haiphucnguyen/askimo/docs/_posts/2025-12-02-using-recipes-in-askimo.md

   - `askimo -f ./recipes/my-recipe.yml`
 - From an installed recipe by name:
   - `askimo -r my-recipe`
-- Using the Desktop app:
-  - Open Askimo Desktop → Recipes → Pick a recipe → Run.

 If your recipe expects inputs, you can pass them as additional arguments after the recipe name or file path.